fluxninja/aperture/docs/gen/policies/swagger.md

 - [v1GradientControllerIns](#v1-gradient-controller-ins) – Inputs for the Gradient Controller component.
 - [v1GradientControllerOuts](#v1-gradient-controller-outs) – Outputs for the Gradient Controller component.
 - [v1K8sLabelMatcherRequirement](#v1-k8s-label-matcher-requirement) – Label selector requirement which is a selector that contains values, a key, and …
-- [v1LabelMatcher](#v1-label-matcher) – Allows to define rules whether a map of labels should be considered a match or n…
+- [v1LabelMatcher](#v1-label-matcher) – Allows to define rules whether a map of labels should be considered a match or not.
+  It provides three ways to define requirements:

+* matchLabels
+* matchExpressions
+* arbitrary expression

 - [v1LoadShedActuator](#v1-load-shed-actuator) – Takes the load shed factor input signal and publishes it to the schedulers in th…
 - [v1LoadShedActuatorIns](#v1-load-shed-actuator-ins) – Input for the Load Shed Actuator component.
 - [v1MatchExpression](#v1-match-expression) – Defines a [map<string, string> → bool] expression to be evaluated on labels.